-In addition to the 314 pitches on this Millau campsite, several facilities and shops enable us to meet the needs of and satisfy holidaymaker expectations.
+In addition to the 314 pitches on this Millau campsite, several facilities and shops enable us to both meet holidaymakers’ needs and satisfy their expectations.
 Amongst the services and shops on the campsite, there is a grocery as well as a bar - restaurant, including the terrace which opens onto the campsite’s aquatic area.
 This bar – restaurant also serves as a snack – pizzeria and takeaway.
 You can also enjoy delicious ice creams, and the location offers both full-board and half-board.

 As previously mentioned, the aquatic area is the location’s leading facility.
 This is made up of a large swimming pool, a paddling pool with water games for children and a balneotherapy area.
 All of the pools are heated from 1st May when the weather demands that they need to be.
 It is worth noting that each season the swimming pool accommodates aquaerobics sessions.